Prathamesh-Narvekar/OSI-Model/Layer_3_Network/README.md

 # Layer 3: Network Layer
+The Network Layer is the third layer in the OSI (Open Systems Interconnection) Model, and its primary role is to manage data delivery between devices across multiple networks.

 ## Role and Responsibilities
 - Handles logical addressing and routing of data between devices across multiple networks.